UEFA.com works better on other browsers

 • Protect the long-term viability and sustainability of European club football.

-The role of the Club Financial Control Body
+Club Financial Control Body

-Its final decisions may only be appealed before the Court of Arbitration for Sport (CAS) in Lausanne.
-Importantly, the CFCB is competent to determine whether licensors (national associations or their affiliated league) and licence applicants/licensees (clubs) have fulfilled the licensing criteria or the financial sustainability requirements, and to decide on cases relating to club eligibility for the UEFA club competitions.
+The CFCB determines whether licensors (national associations or their affiliated league) and licence applicants/licensees (clubs) have fulfilled the criteria or the financial sustainability requirements, as well as deciding on cases relating to club eligibility for the UEFA club competitions.

-The CFCB is made of a First Chamber and an Appeals Chamber, both headed by a chairman and independent from each other.
-In June 2023, UEFA's Executive Committee elected the CFCB members for the period 1 July 2023 to 30 June 2027.
+The body is composed of a First Chamber and an Appeals Chamber, both headed by a chair and independent from each other.
+In June 2023, our Executive Committee elected the CFCB members for the period from 1 July 2023 to 30 June 2027.
+Its final decisions may only be appealed against before the Court of Arbitration for Sport (CAS) in Lausanne, Switzerland.